cMerd/Piyano/README.md

 simple piano app made in python using tkinter

 ## Installation
-Make sure to have tkinter and winsound installed:
+Make sure to have tkinter and pygame installed:
 ```
     pip install tkinter
-    pip install winsound
+    pip install pygame
 ```

 ## Usage